radaisystems/de_challenge/README.md

 ### Additional considerations

-For senior and mid-level positions (or for those who want to demostrate their skills), we will be considering the following areas into our evaluation:
+For senior and mid-level positions (or if you want to demostrate your skills), we will be considering the following areas into our evaluation:

 1. Code smells
     * Does the candidate have any methods that are not considered best practices?